kyleam/bog/README.md

 `bog-search-notes`).
 These functions are available through the `bog-commander` interface (based of off `projectile-commander`).
 This can be bound to a global key for quick access.

+# Other approaches

+If Bog doesn't fit your workflow, there are a good number of other approaches to explore.
+On the Org mode mailing list, there are some [nice](http://thread.gmane.org/gmane.emacs.orgmode/78983) [descriptions](http://thread.gmane.org/gmane.emacs.orgmode/14756) of systems people have come up with for taking research notes in Org.
+For a package that focuses on both taking research notes and writing research articles, Look into [Org-ref](https://github.com/jkitchin/jmax/blob/master/org/org-ref.org).